jthickstun/anticipation/README.md

 events = midi_to_events('anticipation/examples/strawberry.mid')
 ```

-To isolate a segment of a longer stream of events, we can os the `ops` library to clip the stream and translate the clipped segment to time zero.
-To isolate a melodic line, we can use `extract_instruments`:
+To isolate a segment of a longer stream of events, use the `ops` library to clip the stream and translate the clipped segment to time zero.
+To isolate a melodic line, use `extract_instruments`:

 ```
 from anticipation import ops